GordonLei/DoranForge/README.md

 - Replace logo image in navbar
 - Some words need to be checked when adding color to text to account for suffixes (ex.
 Syndra W uses "slowed" but only "slow" is colored)
 - Occassional bug where changing Chmapion Level focuses / forces a jump toward the Select and randomly picks a value depending on where your cursor is on the Select Menu. (this is jarring to see happen)
+- Pressing the Shop button adds a horizontal scrollbar (need to remove this)
+- Need a better way to add a blank div under the Shop / row of items to give it a margin/padding. (look for the comment that reads "TEMPORARY WAY TO ADD A "FOOTER-ESQUE" thing to the shop")